MadMikeyB/twitch-openai-api/README.md

 ### Example Usage

-Now, when someone types `!send <message>` in your Twitch chat, Nightbot will send a request to `https://example.com/index.php` with the Twitch username and the message.
+Now, when someone types `!nightbot <message>` in your Twitch chat, Nightbot will send a request to `https://example.com/index.php` with the Twitch username and the message.

 For example, if a user named `TwitchUser123` types:

 ```
-!send Hello, this is a test message!
+!nightbot Hello, this is a test message!
 ```

 Nightbot will send a request to: